Conservative Way Forward

-Conservative Way Forward (CWF) is a British pressure and campaigning group, which is Thatcherite in its outlook and agenda.
-Margaret Thatcher was its founding President.
+Conservative Way Forward (CWF) is a British pressure ad campaigning group, which is Thatcherite in its outlook and agenda.
+Margaret Thatcher was its founding president.

 Conservative Way Forward was founded in 1991 to "defend and build upon the achievements of the Conservative Party under Margaret Thatcher's leadership, and to adapt the principles of her era in government to modern concerns and challenges".

 The group organises speaker meetings, seminars and receptions, supported and attended by Government Ministers past and future.

 In all leadership elections since 1997, the candidate supported by Conservative Way Forward has ultimately won.

 Conservative Way Forward is to be relaunched in 2022 by MP Steve Baker who will be its new chairman.

 Margaret Thatcher Library

-On 14 April 2013, the group announced that it was setting up a Margaret Thatcher Library as a permanent memorial to the former Prime Minister.
+On 14 April 2013, the group announced that it was setting up a Margaret Thatcher Library as a permanent memorial to the former prime minister.
 The project will be based on the Ronald Reagan Presidential Library in California, and has the support of several current and former Conservative cabinet members.
 It is expected to run training courses for young Conservatives and exchange student programmes to the US and elsewhere, as well as house artifacts from her premiership.